costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 direction of Andromeda.</p>

 <p>During our journey passing the border of Milky Way Galaxy, something
 happened on the ship.
-I'm disrupted by certain inexplicable events.</p>
+I’m disrupted by certain inexplicable events.</p>

 <h3>8.
 The virus</h3>

 <p>A discussion with my personal doctor tells me of shocking events:
-during the era in which I stayed on Earth with the shell of human, I was infected by several unknown human "viruses" which could cause the core dysfunction, threatening the loss of our own civilisation data.</p>
+during the era in which I stayed on Earth with the shell of human, I was infected by several unknown human “viruses” which could cause the core dysfunction, threatening the loss of our own civilisation data.</p>

 <p>Diagnostic results:</p>